siantist/graph_mining/readme.md

 To try out:
 - relate the graph immersion with Geom WL test (https://arxiv.org/pdf/2301.09308v1.pdf)
 - create embedding of graph similar to pca (kernel pca?
-A survey on graph kernels)
+A survey on graph kernels); use angle differences of geometric spanner embedding of the graph
 - neighborhood hash kernel within gnn ( https://ysig.github.io/GraKeL/0.1a8/kernels/neighborhood_subgraph_pairwise_distance.html )
 - use av-2-deg of vertex as property in graph mining
 - translate vertex properties into edge properties